 Let’s be real here.
 Life is constantly changing around us, in us, through us, and of course about us.
 It’s inevitable that there will be changes throughout our life journey.
 Some will be good, some will be bad, and some will be different….Indifferent that is.
 Some you may like, some you hate, and some simply don’t matter.

-Obviously the changes you like are easy to deal with and you might even look forward circumstances forcing through welcome changes!
+Obviously, the changes you like are easy to deal with and you might even look forward to circumstances forcing through welcome changes!
 What about the changes in life that aren’t so peachy?
 How do you handle those?

 Let’s dive into some of these life transition periods and the best ways to cope with them.

 Its not stress that kills us, it is our reaction to it.Hans Selye